tamlut-modnys/curriculum/hsl-23-2/hsl4/hsl4.md

 24
 ```

 It takes the input gate and applies it pairwise across the elements of the list, accumulating a result, then outputting it.
-(There are some more important details about how it works, but we won't get into that until we start learning gates).
+(There are some more important details about how it works, but we won't get into that until we begin learning about gates).
 It's the equivalent of `reduce` in other languages.

 `turn` is very interesting too.
-It takes a gate and applies it to every element of the list.
-It's the equivalent of `map` in other languages. `dec` is a gate that takes a positive integer and decreases it by 1.
+It takes a gate and applies it to every element of the list, returning the transformed list.
+It's the equivalent of `map` in other languages.

+Here, `dec` is a gate that takes a positive integer and decreases it by 1.

 ```
-%+  turn  [2 3 4 5 6 ~]  dec
+> %+  turn  [2 3 4 5 6 ~]  dec
-1
+~[1 2 3 4 5]
 ```

-The gate you use as input to `turn` doesn't have to be predefined, you can write one yourself (same goes for `roll`, `sort`, etc.).
-We will learn how to write custom gates soon.
-For now, we can use this as an example.
+The gate you use as input to `turn` doesn't have to be predefined -- you can write one yourself (same goes for `roll`, `sort`, etc.).
+We will learn how to write custom gates soon -- don't worry about it yet.
 Here we define a custom gate called `mul5`, which takes a number and multiplies it by 5.

 ```
 > =/  mul5  |=(a=@ud (mul a 5))